stronnag/LTM-lua/README.md

 The script may be invoked either on an external stimulus e.g. `Telemetry` or on a switch.
 See the OpenTX / TX vendor documentation for details on configuring your radio.

+Note that the UARTs on the TX16S default to 115200 bps, so set BT devices accordingly.

 ## Caveats

 Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies).